Mat-thieu/JS_util/README.md

 ## camelCase
-Transform a string into camelCase (removing all "-", "_" and " " characters and replacing the character following the stripped character by uppercase)
+Transform a string to camelCase (removing all "-", "_" and " " characters and replacing the character following the stripped character by uppercase)

 ```javascript
 'weird-looking string with spaces and_some_underscores'.camelCase(); //weirdLookingStringWithSpacesAndSomeUnderscores